 Thomas H. Handy Sazerac Rye (64.4% ABV / 129.2 proof, $80) – along with George T. Stagg, Thomas H. Handy has always been one of the all-stars of the Buffalo Trace Antique Collection.
 There are few rye whiskeys on the market that are as big and bold as Handy.
 This year’s Handy was distilled in the spring of 2008, making it a 6 year old rye whiskey.
 The 6 year age is a bit of a sweet spot for rye whiskey, the same point that the grandmaster, Jimmy Russell, bottled his Russell’s Reserve.
 The 2014 release was aged on the fifth floor of Warehouse M.

-While Thomas H. Handy isn’t horrid, it’s not even close to the standard that Buffalo Trace has set for this brand.
+While Thomas H. Handy isn’t horrid, it’s not in line with the standard that Buffalo Trace has set for this brand.
 For us, this will be the benchmark whiskey in this collection for reviews.
 Read a review that raves about this misfire and you know that the reviewer may be rating the label more than the whiskey in the bottle.
-80 points.
+83 points.

 Eagle Rare 17 Year Old Kentucky Straight Bourbon Whiskey (45% ABV / 90 proof, $80) – Eagle Rare has always been an unsung hero of Buffalo Trace’s line, often underpriced and overlooked.
 It’s a little bit of a head scratcher that a 90 proof Eagle Rare is priced at the same price point as a 138 proof 16 year old Stagg and a 12 year old 140 proof Larue Willer.
 Perhaps Buffalo Trace has finally recognized the value of this brand and priced it accordingly.
 The 2014 edition was aged on the second, third, and sixth floors of Warehouses I and K.